 Over the years, Barbados has become home to a melting pot of cuisine and culinary experiences.
 From the island’s beloved home-grown rum shops to 5-star dining on a West Coast cliffside, there are endless options for the foodie in us all.

-For the first time visitor hoping to taste a bit of the islands culture, the best place to start involves a plate filled with good macaroni pie, fried flying fish, plantain, fish cakes and rice & peas.
-Of course we would also have to recommend the islands national dish – flying fish and cou cou – or the lesser official national dish, pudding & souse.
-For some sweetness on a hot day, your life wouldn’t be complete without a snow cone, and if you visit the beautiful Pebbles Beach you have to stop for a Cuz’s Cutter – a salt bun containing what could only be described as a mish mash of fish, egg and cheese goodness.
+For the first-time visitor hoping to taste a bit of the island’s culture, the best place to start involves a plate filled with good macaroni pie, fried flying fish, plantain, fish cakes, and rice & peas.
+Of course, we would also have to recommend the island national dish – flying fish and cou cou – or the lesser official national dish, pudding & souse.
+For some sweetness on a hot day, your life wouldn’t be complete without a snow cone, and if you visit the beautiful Pebbles Beach you have to stop for a Cuz’s Cutter – a salt bun containing what could only be described as a mish-mash of fish, egg and cheese goodness.

-The more established foodies wishing to experience the fine dining talents of the chefs on island will also not be disappointed.
-The islands coastlines are bursting at the seams with great 4 and 5 star restaurants, with choices including Caribbean-International fusion, contemporary, Mediterranean, seafood, and much more.
+The more established foodies wishing to experience the fine dining talents of the chefs on the island will also not be disappointed.
+The island’s coastlines are bursting at the seams with great 4 and 5-star restaurants, with choices including Caribbean-International fusion, contemporary, Mediterranean, seafood, and much more.